Jewish Defense League: 1968: Events leading to the first demonstration

-1969
+Shortly afterward, the JDL published a four-page manifesto.
+It stated: "America has been good to the Jew and the Jew has been good to America" described the U.S. as a country founded on democracy and freedom that had provided unprecedented opportunities to Jews, while warning that it was threatened by "political extremism" and "racist militancy."
+The manifesto also stated that the organization rejected hate and illegality, supported law and order and police, and would use the courts to challenge discrimination.
+When asked about JDL members breaking the law, Kahane responded, "We respect the right and the obligation of the American government to prosecute us and send us to jail.
+No one gripes about that."

+The group adopted the slogan "Never again!", which had been used by Jewish resistance fighters in the Warsaw Ghetto.
+The phrase is commonly understood as a declaration that a genocide against Jews on the scale of the Holocaust must never be allowed to recur.
+Kahane said, however, that his use of the slogan was intended to emphasize that Jews should never again be caught off guard or lulled into placing foolish trust in others.

+The first JDL demonstration took place on August 5, 1968, at New York University, where about 15 members chanted, "No Nazis at NYU, Jewish rights are precious too."

+1969: Operations in the New York and Boston regions

-On August 7, the JDL sent members to Passaic, New Jersey, to protect Jewish merchants from anti-Jewish rioting which had swept the area for days.
+On August 7, the JDL sent members to Passaic, New Jersey, to protect Jewish merchants from anti-Jewish rioting that had swept the area for days.
 On November 25, the JDL was invited to the Boston area by Jewish residents in response to a mounting wave of crime directed primarily against Jews.

-On December 3, JDL members attacked the Syrian Mission in New York.
+On December 3, JDL members attacked the Syrian Mission in New York City.

 On December 31, 13 JDL members were arrested after a series of coordinated actions against Soviet property in Manhattan and at Kennedy Airport intended to protest the treatment of Jews in the Soviet Union.
-Several youths painted slogans on a Soviet airliner, two of them handcuffed themselves to the airliner, while others daubed the words "Am Yisroel Chai" (the Nation of Israel Lives) on the plane's doors.
-A similar slogan was painted on the walls of the office of Tass, the Soviet news agency, in Rockefeller Plaza, which was invaded by Rabbi Kahane and four other JDL members.
+Several youths painted slogans on a Soviet airliner, and two of them handcuffed themselves to the airliner while others daubed the words "Am Yisroel Chai" (lit. '[the] People Israel Lives') on the plane's doors.
+A similar slogan was painted on the walls of the office of TASS, the Soviet news agency, in Rockefeller Plaza, which was invaded by Kahane and four other JDL members.
 The rest of the demonstrators were taken into custody after invading the midtown offices of the Soviet tourist bureau.

+In 1969 the JDL was targeted by the FBI's COINTELPRO program, which attempted to provoke it to attack the Black Panther Party.